Mathematics

 Pre-Algebra & Algebra

 Algebra is a powerful start to a larger world of engineering, physics, computer science, etc. It builds the foundation of problem-solving skills needed to answer real world questions.
-Pre-Algebra and Algebra are fun, cognitively-engaging topics that help students face uncertainty with confidence and resilience.
+Pre-Algebra and Algebra can be fun, cognitively-engaging topics that help students face uncertainty with confidence and resilience.

 Curriculum Overview & Class Structure

 The tone of the class is upbeat, fun, and caring.
-A great emphasis is placed on helping students know that we care about them individually, not just how they're performing in a given math unit.
+Great emphasis is placed on helping students know that we care about them individually, not just how they're performing in a given math unit.

 Homework Expectations